brianhill/loops-and-orbits/final_projects/teams.md

 Uncertainties: How to model?
 How many students are important?
 Consult with Kyle.
 Start with something simple.
 100 students each with a mood running from 0 to 10.
 Start them all at 7.

 ### Cindy Standup 2

+So far the model is just a declining mood for every student.
+Have a graph.
+Uncertainties how to make model realistic.
+External stress and spring break.
+Student-student interacxtion.

 ## Venessa and Jack &mdash; Basketball Trajectories